CallJ051/spark-kafka-avro-demo/README.md

+TODO: AVRO completion
+	  topic as argument ==> default is test first lines of application: warning -- be sure everything is running...

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.